©1997-2017 Amelia Earhart

 I shelved it for awhile as I continued on with the forensic comparison analysis so I could ultimately include it.
 I finished

 and copyrighted the forensic analysis in 2017, and am now back to editing Protecting Earhart.
-It scheduled to be
+It is soon to be completed.

 interview he gave.
 From 1970 on, all the way to his dying day in 2005, he never stopped averring the truth he discovered,